microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-core3.md

 - **`Program.cs`** : The C# source code for the application

 > [!Note]
-> Starting Visual Studio v16.3, this project can also be generated from the Visual Studio wizard by creating a new project and selecting **Console App (.NET Core)**, which will default to .NET Core 3.0.
-Previous versions of Visual Studio default to .NET Core 2.1 or lower.
+> Starting Visual Studio v16.3, this project can also be generated from the Visual Studio wizard by creating a new project and selecting **Console App (.NET Core)**, which will default to .NET Core 3.1.

 ## Open the .NET Core project in Visual Studio 2019